nojronatron/nojronatron.github.io/continuing-education/dotnet-maui-learnings.md

 }
 ```

-## SQLite Asynchronous Operation
+### SQLite Asynchronous Operation

 Use Async operations to ensure the UI remains responsive to the user.

-### Async Queries

-Execute queries on a separate thread, not the UI thread.
+Asynchronous features execute queries on a separate thread, not the UI thread.

-- All operations are Task-based to support background usage.
+All operations are Task-based to support background usage:

 - Async API via `SQLiteAsyncConnection` class: `var connection = new SQLiteAsyncConnection(databasePath);`.
 - Create Table asynchronously: `await connection.CreateTableAsync<Item>();`.
 - `DropTableAsync(class)`: Drop Table, by correlated Class.